 #14: University of Wisconsin – Madison

-The University of Wisconsin - Madison is known as a strong research university—it’s ranked 17th in the world for its scientific research.
+The University of Wisconsin – Madison is known as a strong research university—it's ranked 8th in the world for its scientific research by the National Science Foundation.
 The undergrad program is particularly known for its biochemistry and genetics departments, and also its party atmosphere.
 But University of Wisconsin students are also academically driven, with many different interests and smaller communities within the larger student body.

 The United States Military Academy is a very different experience from others on this list.
 The Academy is intended to train future military officers, and, in addition to its rigorous academic program, it also requires students to participate in military activities like marches and physical training.
 As such, it's more niche than many schools—but for those who are interested in military training and discipline, it's a strong option.
 Though the acceptance rate is low, tuition is free, paid for by service to the military rather than money.
 The school has a great academic reputation and can lead to a long-term military career.